jordan9001/ColorWaves/README.md

 ## TODO

+* Send the data to the server

+* Server talking to hardware

+* Save Presets

 * ESP to lights

 * ESP to network

-* Send the data to the server

-* Server talking to ESP

 * ESP parsing data

 * Client Validation for ESP

-* Save Presets

 * Random Color